umika155/ummiapp/README.md

 # ummiapp

+My first mobile app created in 2015\
-Developed using Android studio with dummy location for green and danger zone.
+Developed using Android studio with dummy location for green and danger zone.\